 Search Menu

-Thanksgiving, for most families, is all about the bird.
-Hours go into the roasting and basting, and once the feast is over, there are turkey sandwiches, turkey potpies, and turkey casseroles to make.
-In the midst of all of that leftover turkey, it is tempting to slip our dogs some meat, or even to make them up a plate of it as a special Thanksgiving treat.
+Thanksgiving, for most families in the United States, is all about the turkey.
+Hours go into the roasting and basting of the bird, and once the Thanksgiving feast is over, there are turkey sandwiches, turkey soup, and turkey casseroles to make.
+With all of that leftover turkey, what about sharing some with our dogs, whether slipped surreptitiously under the table, or on a Thanksgiving “plate” of their own?

 But can dogs eat turkey?
-Is it good for them?
-Are there risks?
-Here is what you need to know about feeding turkey to dogs.
+Is turkey good for dogs?
+Are any risks to feeding dogs turkey?
+We’ll walk through everything you need to know about turkey for dogs, from the benefits to the risks.

 Can Dogs Eat Turkey?

-It depends on how the turkey is cooked.
+Whether or not dogs can eat turkey depends on how the turkey is cooked.
 Turkey is not inherently toxic to dogs.
-It is an ingredient in many commercial dog foods and is rich in nutrients like protein, riboflavin, and phosphorous.
-When cooked plain, under the guidance of a veterinarian, turkey can be an essential part of a homemade dog food diet.
+It’s used as an ingredient in many commercial dog foods, and is rich in protein, riboflavin, and phosphorous.
+When turkey is cooked plain—in other words, without added salt, fat, or seasonings—turkey can be a wholesome part of a homemade dog food diet under the guidance of your veterinarian.

 Chihuahua licking its lips looking at a place of food on the kitchen table.